wingkwong/leetcode-the-hard-way/tutorials/basic-topics/greedy.md

 Rules:

-1)Always pick the best choice at any step
+1. Always pick the best choice at any step.

-2)Works on the assumption that by picking a local optimum solution at each step we will reach a global optimum
+2. Works on the assumption that by picking a local optimum solution at each step we will reach a global optimum.

-3)The greedy algorithm never reconsiders its choices
+3. The greedy algorithm never reconsiders its choices.

 ```
 Example 1: You have coins of denomination Rs 10, Rs 5, and Rs 1.Find the minimum number of coins to get a total of 17 Rs.